secretstartups/handbook/business-technology/data-team/data-catalog/index.html.md

 **On 2021-09-08 Sisense dashboard access will be changing, driven by GitLab's maturation and the [SAFE Data Framework](https://about.gitlab.com/handbook/legal/safe-framework/).
 The following section describes the planned access process.**

 Access to Sisense dashboards is based on job role and goverened by the [SAFE Data Access Framework](https://about.gitlab.com/handbook/legal/safe-framework/).
 In Sisense, dashboards are classified into the following spaces:
-- the **SAFE Dashboard** space houses all dashboards that meet [GitLab's SAFE criteria](https://about.gitlab.com/handbook/legal/safe-framework/#safe-flowchart).
-SAFE Dashboards are available to GitLab Team Members based on job role or demonstrated need.
 - the **GitLab** space is a General Access area which houses dashboards which do not require SAFE handling.
 General Access Dashboards are accessible by all GitLab Team Members.
 - the **SAFE Intermediate Dashboard** space houses dashboards which do not require SAFE handling, but are based on data models that contain SAFE Data.
-SAFE Dashboards are available to GitLab Team Members based on job role or demonstrated need.
+SAFE Intermediate Dashboards are available to GitLab Team Members based on job role or demonstrated need.
 - the **SAFE Dashboard** space houses all dashboards that meet [GitLab's SAFE criteria](https://about.gitlab.com/handbook/legal/safe-framework/#safe-flowchart).
 SAFE Dashboards are available to GitLab Team Members based on job role or demonstrated need.

 A complete list of Dashboards, including SAFE Dashboards, is available in the [GitLab Dashboard Index](https://app.periscopedata.com/app/gitlab/910238/GitLab-Dashboard-Index).